graycar23/Gatsby-Pokemon-Site/README.md

 Basic Pokedex Site created through JavaScript, React, and Gatsby.

-The basis of the page was a basic home page made earlier through Gtasby's Tutorial
+The basis of the page was a basic home page made earlier through Gatsby's Tutorial

+The main home page contains an example of a pie chart that can be randomized with the button next to it.

+There is a basic about page.

+There is also a blog page with blog posts rendered as mdx files, though this is not part of the specific pokemon functionality.

 The path /pokemon will take you to a page showing the sprites of ten pokemon along with their names and their stats.